 Transition work completed in 2nd half of summer term as appropriate.

-- Two day visit to new secondary school – the first usually accompanied by Year 6 staff.
+- Two day visit to their chosen new secondary school – the first usually accompanied by Year 6 staff.
 During this day, the year 6 staff also hold meetings with year 7 form tutors.